 My interest in archaeology was sparked through involvement with a vibrant local society in the Forest of Dean and so I understand the tremendous value that volunteers bring to our understanding of the historic environment.
-I also believe that the technology and tools to handle lidar data are more accessible than people think, and with the Environment Agency’s new open data policy, there really is nothing stopping a lidar revolution!
+I also believe that the technology and tools to handle lidar data are more accessible than people think, and with the Environment Agency’s open data and national coverage of England almost completed, there really is nothing stopping a lidar revolution!

 I have lots of experience working with community groups to explore 3D landscape data on the computer and undertake subsequent field survey to record features in more detail.
 If you’re interested in exploring this type of survey with your local group why not drop me a message?

 Below are some images of the training workshops and public open-days I co-ordinated and delivered with my team at the South Downs National Park.
 Together we trained a small army of 130 volunteers in lidar survey techniques over the winter of 2014/15 who will go on to survey 350km2 of historic Sussex woodland for archaeological features.
-I’m now based in South Gloucestershire and in 2016 have trained community archaeologists at Bath and Camerton Archaeology Society, Yate and District Archaeology Group and Wiltshire Archaeology and Natural History Society.
-I’m gearing up to do the same again in the new year as part of “A Forgotten Landscape”.
+I’m now based in South Gloucestershire and have trained community archaeologists at Bath and Camerton Archaeology Society, Yate and District Archaeology Group and Wiltshire Archaeology and Natural History Society.
+I have also lead “citizen science” lidar projects as part of “A Forgotten Landscape” and “Living Levels” Landscape Partnerships and am looking forward to working with the Carneddau Landscape Partnership and Pembrokeshire Coast National Park Authority on similar projects in the coming year.

 “I thoroughly enjoyed the training.
 Will you please thank Rebecca and Alice for their professional and knowledgeable approach.
 They made the whole day interesting and instructive and I think we all came away with a much better understanding of the project and how we can be involved.”